Arbitrage equilibrium and the emergence of universal microstructure in deep neural networks: Discussion and Conclusions

 \section{Discussion and Conclusions}

+In physics, we have systems that contain an Avogadro number ($\sim10^{23}$) of atoms or molecules that dynamically interact to produce a wide variety of macroscopic phenomena.
+The theory of these interactions is described by statistical mechanics in quantitative detail.
+Similarly, a large deep neural network is a dynamical system comprising millions or billions of interacting neurons and their connections.
+So, what is the corresponding theory of neural networks?
+By theory, we mean a fundamental organizing principle(s) that can predict important properties, such as the distribution of neuronal iota and connection weights in a well-trained network. \\

+The best candidate we have so far is the four-decade-old Hopfield network model, which is inspired by the Ising model in statistical mechanics.
+However, it is not a correct theory as its prediction of the distribution of neuronal iota does not agree with empirical evidence, as discussed above.
+Furthermore, it cannot predict the distribution of connection weights. \\

+On the other hand, the enormously successful workhorse of neural network training, gradient descent combined with the backpropagation algorithm, is not a theory of neural networks.
+It cannot make any predictions about the distributions of neuronal iota or connection weights.
+It is only a calculus recipe, the chain rule, for tuning the parameters to get the desired outcome.
+In a similar vein, even the highly effective architectural and algorithmic innovations, such as transformers and reinforcement learning, are also recipes to get things done.
+They do not offer a theory of neural networks. \\

-We have presented a new theory of learning in large deep neural networks, which is formulated as a competition between neurons and between connections using a game-theoretic modeling framework called statistical teleodynamics.
+In this paper, we address this need by proposing a new theory of learning in neural networks that considers a well-trained neural network as an \textit{optimally robust learning and prediction machine}.
+The machine's effectiveness is determined by its ability to make accurate predictions robustly under different conditions.
+Our theory formulates the learning process as an informational benefit-cost trade-off competition between neurons and between connections using a game-theoretic modeling framework called statistical teleodynamics.
 The theory predicts that such a competition will result in an arbitrage equilibrium, which is the final state of a fully trained network.
 At arbitrage equilibrium, the theory predicts that the connection weights and the neuronal iota are distributed lognormally.
 This microstructure is independent of the architecture or the application domain.
 We call this ideal network the Jaynes Machine.
 These predictions are supported by empirical evidence from artificial neural networks.
 Furthermore, recent studies with biological neural networks have also reported a lognormal weight distribution~\cite{ashhad2023lognormal, yuan2023lognormal}. \\

 These results should help us develop custom training algorithms and special-purpose hardware to reduce the time, data, and computational resources required to train large deep neural networks effectively. \\